digitaltrails/vdu_controls/README.md

     solar-illumination and indoor-illumination for the current day.
   * The Preset-Dialog includes an option to save/restore the daylight-factor.
 This can be used to save daylight factors for various condtions, or to activate them at a solar-elevation.
-  * The Lux-Dialog scale now adjusts for display DPI.
+  * The Lux-Dialog scale adjusts for display DPI.
-  * The Solar Elevation chart now adjusts for display DPI.
+  * The Solar Elevation chart adjusts for display DPI.
   * Fixed Lux brightness adjustment; protect-nvam can now be disabled.
+  * Prevent duplicate Lux-profile points which confuse the lux evaluation process.
   * Fixed dbus ddcutil-service detect; only request valid displays.
   * Prevent a lux-adjustment infinite-loop if no brightness controls are enabled.
   * Preset-restoration and ambient-brightness-adjustment now use the same code for